sjjsy/neronet/doc/user_manual.rst

  	- when: The value of this attribute can be either 'immediately' or 'time MINUTES' where MINUTES is the time interval in minutes after which the warning condition is checked and action performed.
  	- action: Specifies what you want neronet to do when the warning condition is fulfilled.
 The value of this attribute is either 'kill' (if you want the experiment to be terminated when the warning condition is fulfilled) or 'warn' (if you want to see a warning message when the condition is fullfilled)
  	- The log output from the experiment code must contain rows of the format: 'VARIABLENAME VALUE'.
 So that neronet is able to follow the variable values.
 F.ex. in the example above the log output of lang_exp1 must contain rows of the form 'error_rate 24.3334', 'error_rate 49', 'error_rate 67.01', etc...
 The row must not contain anything else.
 - If multiple experiments have the same attribute values, it is not necessary to re-write every attribute for every experiment.
 The experiments defined in inner blocks automatically inherit all the attribute values specified in outer blocks.
-For example in the example above 'lang_exp1' and 'lang_exp2' inherit the run_command_prefix, main_code_file and logoutput values from the outmost block and lang_exp3 inherits all the parameter values from lang_exp1.
+For example in the example above 'lang_exp1' and 'lang_exp2' inherit the run_command_prefix, main_code_file and outputs values from the outmost block and lang_exp3 inherits all the parameter values from lang_exp1.
 If you don't want to inherit a specific value, just specify it again in the inner block and it is automatically overwritten.
 For example in the example above lang_exp3 uses different hyperparamz and parameter_format values than its parent lang_exp1.
 - If you place multiple parameter values within brackets and separated by a comma (like in the example above lang_exp1 -- hyperparamx: [1,2,34,20])Neronet will automatically generate different experiments for each value specified within brackets. (f.ex lang_exp1 would be run with the parameters '1 2 data/1.txt 2', '2 2 data/1.txt 2', '34 2 data/1.txt 2' and '20 2 data/1.txt 2')

 After your experiment folder contains the config file of the correct format and all the code and parameter files, you can then submit the folder to your Neronet application with the following command.